Jason & Trevor Hunt: Bloodlines (Online Exhibition)

 In April we feature brothers Jason Hunt and Trevor Hunt, who hail from the famed artistic lineage of the Hunt family of Fort Rupert on Vancouver Island (BC).
 Many of the brothers’ family members–including father Stan Hunt–are renowned artists known for their incredible masks, panels, paddles, and drums, and these two continue that tradition with modern flair and tools.
 We look forward to seeing what kinds of spectacular Vancouver Island-style works will emerge for this joint show.
 Learn more about the family and the brothers below.

-He has been painting original graphic interpretations of Kwakiutl myths and stories for fourteen years and two years ago started carving wood under the tutelage of his father Stan and his brother Jason.
+He has been painting and carving original graphic interpretations of Kwakiutl myths and stories for many years, beginning under the tutelage of his father Stan and his brother Jason.
 His others teachers include Tim Alfred and David Knox.